nheske/mathematics-of-poker/README.md

 - Other **poker “carnival” variants** and custom incentive structures
 - Pot Limit Omaha specific simulations such as calling 4-bets vs. presumed aces

-If you’re into:
+The goal is to create a poker learning resource that leverages If you’re into learning:
 - Poker math and game theory
 - Python implementations of toy games and solvers
-- CFR / Monte Carlo CFR and related algorithms
+- CFR and solver related algorithms
 - Pot Limit Omaha (PLO) specifics

 …I’d love to find collaborators.